ClementNerma/Rave/docs/books/hybrid.md

   // Array a simple function as a friend friend func simpleFunction (product: self) : int;

-  // Array another class' static function as a friend friend func AnotherClass::staticFunction(product: self) : int;

-  // Array a function from another class' instances as a friend friend func AnotherClass.instanceFunction(product: self) : int;
+  // Array a function from another class as a friend friend func AnotherClass.instanceFunction(product: self) : int;

   // Even a whole class can be listed as a friend!